 A J cut is a simple editing technique where the audio from the next scene precedes a cut to that scene.
 It’s named for the way it looks in the timeline: The next clip appears in the sequence and overlaps with the tail of the previous clip, forming a J shape.

 This can be an effective way to start or end a scene or act as a transition between two different shots of the same subject.
 The overlapping audio creates tension and can help build suspense.
-It can also be used to convey connectedness between two scenes that don’t have a natural transition point, such as two shots of a person talking in their car.
+You can use it to convey connectedness between two scenes that don’t have a natural transition point.
+For example- two shots of a person talking in their car.

 Another common use for this type of edit is to add narration or music over a sequence of images, such as a slideshow or montage.
 This technique comes from radio, where DJs would play music while they talked over it or told stories between songs.
 The name in this case refers to how the music plays briefly behind the voice before fading to silence.